joakim-brannstrom/dextool/plugin/mutate/README.md

 # This script assumes that nothing is in stderr.

 # Using a more complex while loop to avoid side effects such as trimming leading
-# whitespace, interpretting backslash sequences, and skipping the trailing line
+# whitespace, interpreting backslash sequences, and skipping the trailing line
 # if it's missing a terminating linefeed.
 If these are concerns, you can do:
 while IFS="" read -r L || [ -n "$L" ]; do
     echo "$L"|grep -h "(Failed)" > /dev/null